 - Chose Insert > Gadget > Tree Map Gadget.

 - Placed the tree map in a new sheet.

 The tree map recalculates itself when you change your browser window dimensions.
-I wanted to make a visualisation with dimensions approximately A4 landscape, and changed the window dimensions until I got a tree map layout that felt right.
+I wanted to make an image at approximately A4 landscape, and changed the window dimensions until I got a layout that felt right.

 Overlay the photos

-I took a screenshot of the tree map, opened it in Pixelmator (any image editor will do) and then increased the image dimensions by 50% to create a larger image to work with.
+I took a screenshot of the tree map, opened it in an image editor and increased the image dimensions by 50% to create a larger image to work with.

-The last.fm data contains URLs for image files.
-I did use some of these though, where there were odd shapes in the tree map, I looked around for suitable images that would work well in extreme letterbox or elongated shapes.
+The Last.fm data includes image URLs.
+I did use some, but where there were odd shapes in the tree map, I searched for suitable images that work well in extreme letterbox or elongated shapes.

 This is the final result: